bigheadG/mmWave/LPD/README.md

 from mmWave import lpdISK
 lpd = lpdISK.LpdISK(port)

-    V6: Point Cloud Spherical
+V6: Point Cloud Spherical<br/>
 Each Point Cloud list consists of an array of points, Each point data structure is defined as following

     point Struct:
         range:    float   #Range in meters